Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 (Image credit: Getty Images)

-Body hair is a natural part of life, so whether you decide to keep yours as it is or utilize hair removal at home methods, the choice is totally yours.
-That said, if you do decide to get rid of your body hair there are a myriad of options for doing so yourself—whether you want to tame your brows or de-fuzz your limbs, underarms, upper lip, bikini line, or all of the above.
+Body hair is natural, but it's totally your choice whether you decide to keep yours as it is or undergo hair removal at home.
+If you do decide to get rid of your body hair there are plenty of options for doing so yourself, from taming your brows to de-fuzzing your limbs, underarms, upper lip, or bikini line—or all of the above.

-While getting your body or facial hair removed by a professional or laser hair removal is, of course, a brilliant option, sometimes we don't have the time, money, or inclination to go for regular maintenance appointments.
-That means hair removal at home is our preferred option.
+Getting your body or facial hair removed by a professional or laser hair removal is, of course, a brilliant option, but we don't always have the time, money, or inclination to attend regular maintenance appointments.
+That means at-home removal is often our preferred option.

-But before you even think about splashing out on an at-home device, there are several things to consider, from the body part(s) you want to de-fuzz to the costs and your pain threshold—not to mention your lifestyle and whether you can commit to a program of regular at-home treatments.
-So, in order to help you manage both your expectations and your budget, we’ve tapped into several hair removal experts' knowledge for the ultimate guide to hair removal at home.
+Before you even think about splashing out on an at-home device, however, there are several things to think about, from the area(s) you want to de-fuzz to the costs and your pain threshold.
+There's also your lifestyle to consider, as well as whether or not you can commit to a program of regular at-home treatments.
+In order to help you manage both your expectations and budget, we tapped into several hair removal experts' knowledge for the ultimate guide to hair removal at home.

 Meet the experts on at-home hair removal